 From an ideological perspective, a circular structure is meant to promote communication and the free flow of information between different parts of the organization.
 Whereas a traditional structure shows different departments or divisions as occupying individual, semi-autonomous branches, the circular structure depicts all divisions as being part of the same whole.

-And that concludes our exploration of different types of organizational structures.
-Keep in mind that what we've just looked at are archetypes -- in real-world applications, organizations often use hybrid structures, which can borrow elements from multiple structure types.
+That concludes our exploration of different types of organizational structures.
+Keep in mind that what we've just looked at are simply archetypes -- in real-world applications, organizations often use hybrid structures, which can borrow elements from multiple structure types.

 Want to see some real-world examples of marketing team org structures from companies like GitHub and Rue La La?
 Download the complete resource, An Illustrated Guide to Organizational Structures.